ThePhiri/AfroSearch/README.md

 # AfroSearch
-Landing page for a search engine
+Created a Landing page for a search engine page.
+Search functionality is not operational.